-Comments /Observations Action /Response Overall the participants appreciated the project and foresee it as a positive sign of development.
-Participants raised a concern regarding temporary restrictions to access by-passers will occur due to construction activities.
+Comments /Observations Action /Response Overall the participants appreciated the project and foresaw it as a positive sign of development.
+Participants raised a concern regarding temporary restrictions to access by-passers due to construction activities.
 They suggested undertaking construction activities at a quicker pace.
 The team briefed that the contract will be bound to provide a schedule of work and that will be communicated to local people.
 The contract will also work in patches to reduce the risk of restrictions on access.
 Participants were also briefed on GRM regarding the enumeration of any concerns.
-The camp area will be 500 meters away from the settlement.
 There should be a clear demarcation of RoW.
 The rehabilitation works should be implemented in such a way that the minimum number of trees is felled.
-As far as the rehabilitation works are concerned, the urban area of Larkana witnessed that there are no plantations in the RoW.
-Therefore, no impacts on the flora of the area envisage.
+As far as the rehabilitation works are concerned, there are no plantations in the RoW.
+Therefore, no impacts on the flora of the area are envisaged.
+The inclusion of tree planting along the roads is recognized as a significant project benefit.
+It not only enhances the visual appeal of the area but also fosters environmental sustainability through shade provision, air quality improvement, and the promotion of local biodiversity.
+It will communicate this to the procurement and design team for their integration into the project plan.